Honesty, trust and social contracts: Keys to a post-pandemic world

 Nearly one year ago, life forever changed.
 Weddings and graduations were canceled, handshakes and hugs were forbidden, and masks became part of our daily attire.
 With increasing vaccination efforts and declining case numbers, the light at the end of the dark tunnel has finally been illuminated.

-During the Precision Wellness in the Time of COVID-19 seminar on March 15, Dr. Bonnie LaFleur discussed how continued testing and vaccination efforts support our return to a version of life as we once knew it.
+During the Precision Wellness in the Time of COVID-19 seminar on March 15, Bonnie LaFleur discussed how continued testing and vaccination efforts support our return to a version of life as we once knew it.
 The research professor of biostatistics in the BIO5 Institute also emphasized the importance of socialization – both now and in a post-pandemic world – and specified aspects like honesty, trust and public health guidelines as essential to forming social cores.

 Testing as a primary disease mitigation strategy